José Manuel Serrano, New Work, flute and electronics (10') premiere-commission

 Gilbert Nouno, Four ffff, flute and electronics (8') premiere

 Fergal Dowling, Double, flute and electronics (12') Music Current Project Commission

 Piaras Hoban, Feedback, flute and electronics (15') Music Current Project Commission

 Duration: 1 hour

 Richard Craig is one of the most adventurous and talented performers of contemporary flute music.
 His passion for new repertoire has led him to collaborate with many of the leading composers of our age as well as many of the new generation of younger composers.
-In this programme of very recent works, and mostly commissions and premiers, all specially written for him, Richard Craig is joined by composer/performers Olga Krashenko (Ru) and Gerard Pape (US/Fr) - voice and live electronics respectively - to explore music from Ireland, France, USA, Russia, and Argentina that engages all the technical resources of the performer, the instrument, and electronic music techniques.
+In this programme of very recent works, and mostly commissions and premiers, all specially written for him, Richard Craig is joined by composer/performer and computer music wizard, Gilbert Nouno in this exploration of new music from Ireland, England, France, and Argentina that engages all the technical resources of the performer, the instrument, and electronic music techniques.

 "Richard Craig's focus is upon music that has the ambition to move the boundaries of the instrument, and as a result, Craig extends the limits of what is in principle unplayable. " (Nutida Musik)